 Once I worked as a waiter at an event in the town hall.
 I dropped the tray on a guest and was allowed to wash plates for the rest of the evening.
 I cleaned out the apartments of hoarders.
 The declutter gave me confidence in my own housekeeping and I liked my coworkers, but my back went out after 2 weeks.
 I had the brace of a scarecrow.
 One day I was cleaning toilets in a football stadium after a derby, a mess, I tell you.
 While roughing I realized what the difference really was between the bookstore and the serving of Horsd’œuvre?
 Of course, this stank more to me, but basically, books had to be sold, furniture had to end up at the landfill, toilets had to be cleaned and the rich had to be fed.
 Every day – everywhere – always the same.
 So I decided when I took off the yellow rubber gloves, after working on the stubborn remains on porcelain with a toilet brush, that I wouldn’t do it anymore.
 Not for a minimum wage, and certainly not below it.
 I pushed the cleaning cart into his chamber.
 I slapped the rubber gloves on the stadium warden’s table.

 “I quit,” I announced resolutely.

 “Okay, you’re not a permanent employee, do whatever you want” the man behind the desk just said and dialed the number of the employment office.

-In the end I ended up back in the class, playing the same games with other people, doing the same occupational therapy as before and then, sitting in front of a piece of paper with five white columns that I was supposed to relate to my identity and depending on how much I thought they applied to me fill them up with color, I realized where I was here.
+In the end, I ended up back in the class, playing the same games with other people, doing the same occupational therapy as before and then, sitting in front of a piece of paper with five white columns that I was supposed to relate to my identity and depending on how much I thought they applied to me fill them up with color, I realized where I was here.
 Health, social network, work and performance, material security and values.
 I left all five fields white, the people around me were getting off on that shit.
-Was I the only one who saw the kindergarden in it?
+Was I the only one who saw the kindergarten in it?

 I raised my hand.
 I had a question.